 There are many Roof Insulation products for our homes.
 However, not all roofing insulation products are equal.
 For this reason, understanding insulation and how it works will give homeowners a better idea of selecting the correct roof insulation for their homes.

 Choosing the best roof insulation is essential.
-When selecting the right insulation is essential as there are many factors to take into account.
-A few things to take into account are lifespan of insulation, safety of insulation and health benefits of the given insulation.
+When selecting the proper insulation is necessary as there are many factors to take into account.
+A few things to consider are the lifespan of insulation, the safety of insulation, and the health benefits of the given insulation.

 Roof Insulation Products

 Insulation materials for roofs vary from glass wool to polyester and cellulose paper insulation.
 Most manufacturers will claim that the insulation products they manufacture are the best.
 Looking at the various options, we can make an informed decision.

 Aerolite Insulation is a glass wool insulation product that is Eco-friendly and is manufactured to the highest international standards.
 The Aerolite insulation is manufactured with the new TEL Fiberizing technology for exceptional performance.
 The World Health Organisation has given Aerolite a 111 rating.
 We are making Aerolite safer than most household products found in our kitchens.

 The 135mm Aerolite is the premium Aerolite insulation.
 Furthermore, the AA 1/1 fire rating results in NON-Combustible insulation.
 For this reason, Aerolite Insulation is recommended for hospitals, schools, and public areas.

 Additionally, Aerolite is one of the oldest and most installed Insulation products.

 Our Aerolite Installers are well-trained roofing insulation installers.